kuzzleio/sdk-csharp/doc/1/controllers/index/list/index.md

 # ListAsync

-Get the complete list of indexes handled by Kuzzle.
+Gets the complete list of indexes handled by Kuzzle.

 ## Arguments